Iceland Writers Retreat Alumni Award

 We will also evaluate based on the other questions in the application, though, so make sure to tell us about yourself and why you think you’d be the perfect match for the Iceland Writers Retreat.
 (Please don’t just tell us how you have always wanted to visit Iceland.)

-The applicant should also be available for media interviews before and during the Retreat and be able to explain how they would help to share their experience with others after the fact.
-This may include being asked to prepare a short report on their experience to be published on the IWR website.
+The applicant should be available for media interviews before and during the retreat and be able to explain how they would share their experience with others.
+(We may ask participants to prepare a short report on their experience to be published on the IWR website.)

-Applications will be reviewed by a group of IWR alumni.
-The final decision on the award recipient will be made by the IWR Founding Directors.
+Applications will be reviewed by a team of IWR alumni.
+The IWR founding directors will make the final award recipient selections.

 General Tips for applying: